 Informational FlyerEmbeddable snapshot of essential Writing Center information

 We ask that all faculty encourage students to use the KSU Writing Center by taking the following three steps:

-- Include our D2L resources and/or post a link to our webpage, writingcenter.kennesaw.edu, in your D2L course.
+- Post a link to our webpage, writingcenter.kennesaw.edu, in your D2L courses.

-- Offer incentives for students who work with a writing assistant in the KSU Writing
+- Offer incentives for students who work with a writing assistant in the Writing Center.

 - allowing extra time for completing an assignment

 - raising a grade for an effective revision of a graded assignment

 - adding an extra point or two to an essay grade for students who work with a Writing Assistant.